What is a Weatherstrip?

 Brush Seals

 Brush seals are manufactured from a high-quality polyurethane which is inexpensive and easy to install.
-They are frequently used in heritage and conservation buildings, such as Grade I and Grade II listing buildings.
+They are frequently used in heritage and conservation buildings, such as Grade I and Grade II listed buildings.
 Brush seals are less durable than other types of weatherseal and are best used in low-traffic areas.

 Window Seals